 All the Constantinian buildings from this New-Rome are gone.
 However, today it is believed that the early church of Hagia Sophia was a rectangular building, a wooden covered basilica.
 Similarly, the Senate had a basilica-type floor plan.

-Theodosius, Constantine’s successor, promoted the construction of churches in the West and in eastern provinces.
+Theodosius (Constantine’s successor) promoted the construction of churches in the West and eastern provinces.
 From the time of Theodosius exist in Constantinople the ruins of the Stoudios Monastery and in Thessaloniki two Latin basilica-type churches: St. George and St. Demetrius or Hagios Demetrios.
-In these basilicas of Thessaloniki, the capitals have bent prickly acanthus leaves as if they were shaken by the wind.
-This type of capital is so characteristic that has been called Theodosian capital, since it was used only during the reigns of Theodosius and his sons.
+In these basilicas of Thessaloniki the capitals have bent prickly acanthus leaves as if they were shaken by the wind.
+This type of capital is so characteristic that has been called Theodosian capital since it was used only during the reigns of Theodosius and his sons.

-Hagia Sophia also has two porches: one at the front as a closed gallery, that led to the square courtyard or outer narthex, and another wider porch as an inner narthex or anteroom to the immense temple, almost intact, with its beautiful columns and mosaics.
-The objects and relics that originally adorned the basilica have disappeared due to the different occupations of the building throughout its history initially as an Oriental Orthodox Cathedral (537-1204), then as Roman Catholic (1204-1261), again as Eastern Orthodox (1261-1453), and finally as Imperial Mosque (1453-1931); only the bronze doors in the narthex were preserved.
+Hagia Sophia also has two porches: one at the front as a closed gallery that led to the square courtyard or outer narthex and another wider porch as an inner narthex or anteroom to the immense temple (today almost intact) with its beautiful columns and mosaics.
+The objects and relics that originally adorned the basilica have disappeared due to the different occupations of the building throughout its history initially as an Oriental Orthodox Cathedral (537-1204), then as Roman Catholic (1204-1261), again as Eastern Orthodox (1261-1453), and finally as Imperial Mosque (1453-1931).
+Only the bronze doors of the narthex were preserved.

 *Hexapteryga: Or Seraph (pl. seraphs or seraphim) is a type of celestial or heavenly being in Christianity and Judaism.
 Tradition places seraphim in the highest rank in the Christian angelic hierarchy.
 A seminal passage in the Book of Isaiah (Isaiah 6:1-8) used the term to describe six-winged beings that fly around the Throne of God crying “holy, holy, holy”.
 This throne scene profoundly influenced subsequent theology, literature and art.